QualiTorque/torque-vs-code-extensions/README.md

 **Prerequisite:** you need to have **python>=3.6** installed on your system

 - Install the extension from the Marketplace
-- VS Code may require reload, make sure you do that
+- VS Code may require you to reload it.
+Make sure you do that.
-- If VS Code doesn't know where to find python you will need to previde its path in the appeared popup or directly in VS Code settings
+- If VS Code can't find the python you have installed, you will need to provide its path in the appeared popup or directly in VS Code settings (under pyhon.pythonPath)
-- Open any folder with a Torque blueprint repo and enjoy developing with new features ;)
+- Open any folder with a Torque blueprint repository and get an enhanced experience working on your Torque files!

-The extension should be triggered automatically when loading Torque's applications, blueprints or services YAMLs and it should avoid parsing non-Torque YAML files.
+The extension should be triggered automatically when loading Torque's blueprints, applications, or services YAMLs located in a [blueprint repository folder structure](https://community.qtorque.io/developing-blueprints-61/setting-up-a-blueprint-repository-258).